wisp92/pokered/README.md

   - Pokedoll is disallowed during ghost marowak battle
   - Can't use surf/teleport/escape rope to escape from trainer encounters
   - Can't fish or surf in the bases of statues
+  - Fixed amazing man graphical glitch
+  - The transitional frame when turning 180 degrees now shows correctly
+  - The lower right corner tile of the mon back pic is no longer blanked

 #TWEAKS: